Nature group therapy

 Santa Barbara, CA

 A supportive after-school group, to de-stress, build resiliency, and deepen one’s relationship with peers and nature.
-A non-performance based group, for your child to get to grow their understanding of themselves, gain new perspectives, and appreciate the positive impact they have on all beings around them.
+A non-performance based group, for your child to get to grow their understanding of themselves, gain new perspectives, improve their communication & problem solving skills, and appreciate the positive impact they have on all beings around them.

 Seasonal group FAQs